JoeLazarus/DS6306_Study1/README.md

 9. Performed market analysis highlight under developed craft brew markets within the United States that have the greatest potential to gain market share.
 As well as potential demand for Budweiser Brewery Brewery Experience Sites.

 ### Details
-The primary focus of this project is to display skill in each step of the Data Science Process;
+The primary focus of this project is to display skill in each step of the **Data Science Process**;
 1. Define the Goal
 2. Get the Data
 3. Clean the Data